ColbyBrungard/Geoprocess-by-area/README.md

  # put the column name for X (e.g., HUC)

 ```

-	* set fieldname=HUC12 (The column name of the shapefile attribute table with the watershed values)

-	* set buffer=30 (Set a buffer distance.
-This will be used when clipping the DEM by watershed.
-This distance will then be reduced by 2/3 (e.g., 30/3) and used to trim off edge effects of each derivative before feathering the edges over this distance (buffer/3) when mosaicking)

 5. review the list of derivatives (below), if there are some that you do not want, navigate to the code section that creates these derivatives (see in file comments), and block comment-out these sections (REM is the comment flag in .bat files)